CU3ED/NeuDark/README.md

 ![neudark-stylus-popup-disabled](https://cloud.githubusercontent.com/assets/61343/24539970/4d8b3e1e-15ae-11e7-9608-d86ce29191eb.png)

 ## Installation
+### Latest Release v2.5

 Currently, NeuDark can be installed using the Stylish or Stylus Chrome extensions.
 >**[Install Stylish][2]**

 >**[Install Stylus][3]**

 Once you have one of the extensions installed, go to https://userstyles.org/styles/119263/neudark-stylish to install NeuDark.
+It is highly recommended that you use **tommorow-night-bright** syntax theme in Stylish and **zenburn** in Stylus.
+These syntax themes match the stylesheet best.
+All syntax themes will be updated and supported on the next release.

 If you enjoy this theme please consider [buying me a beer][1].
 Thanks!